Skip to content

 Vincent Bevins (@Vinncent) is a journalist and the author of If We Burn: The Mass Protest Decade and the Missing Revolution.

-Kate Yoon (@accidentallyk8) is a third-year law student at Yale Law School and editor at the LPE Blog.
+Kate Yoon (@accidentallyk8) is a recent graduate of Yale Law School and former editor at the LPE Blog.

 In If We Burn: The Mass Protest Decade and the Missing Revolution, Vincent Bevins chronicles the protests that erupted across the globe from 2010 to 2020.
 Fueled by viral images on social media and democratic, horizontalist ideals, millions of people marched on the streets to demand change.
 By the end of the decade, however, it became clear that the protesters – in Brazil, Hong Kong, Turkey, and Ukraine, to name just a few of the countries that Bevins examines in the book – did not get what they had been demanding.
 Some mass movements faced brutal repression and crackdown, while others were even co-opted by right-wing organizations to bring about the opposite of what the protesters had originally wanted.